ALS: Biochemistry

-C9orf72 is the most commonly mutated gene in ALS and causes motor neuron death through a number of mechanisms.
+C9orf72 is the most commonly mutated gene in ALS and causes motor neuron death through several mechanisms.
 The pathogenic mutation is a hexanucleotide repeat expansion (a series of six nucleotides repeated over and over); people with up to 30 repeats are considered normal, while people with hundreds or thousands of repeats can have familial ALS, frontotemporal dementia, or sometimes sporadic ALS.
 The three mechanisms of disease associated with these C9orf72 repeats are deposition of RNA transcripts in the nucleus, translation of the RNA into toxic dipeptide repeat proteins in the cytoplasm, and decreased levels of the normal C9orf72 protein.
 Mitochondrial bioenergetic dysfunction leading to dysfunctional motor neuron axonal homeostasis (reduced axonal length and fast axonal transport of mitochondrial cargo) has been shown to occur in C9orf72-ALS using human induced pluripotent stem cell (iPSC) technologies coupled with CRISPR/Cas9 gene-editing, and human post-mortem spinal cord tissue examination.

 Excitotoxicity, or nerve cell death caused by high levels of intracellular calcium due to excessive stimulation by the excitatory neurotransmitter glutamate, is a mechanism thought to be common to all forms of ALS.
 Motor neurons are more sensitive to excitotoxicity than other types of neurons because they have a lower calcium-buffering capacity and a type of glutamate receptor (the AMPA receptor) that is more permeable to calcium.
 In ALS, there are decreased levels of excitatory amino acid transporter 2 (EAAT2), which is the main transporter that removes glutamate from the synapse; this leads to increased synaptic glutamate levels and excitotoxicity.
-Riluzole, a drug that modestly prolongs survival in ALS, inhibits glutamate release from presynaptic neurons; however, it is unclear if this mechanism is responsible for its therapeutic effect.
+Riluzole, a drug that modestly prolongs survival in ALS, inhibits glutamate release from presynaptic neurons.
+However, it is unclear if this mechanism is responsible for its therapeutic effect.